samsymons/RedditKit/README.md

 # RedditKit

-RedditKit is a [reddit API](http://www.reddit.com/dev/api) wrapper, written in Objective-C.
+RedditKit is a [reddit API](http://www.reddit.com/dev/api) wrapper, written in Objective-C.  This fork has more of a focus on OAuth support than the master repo.

 ## Installation